pedrocunha/dotfiles/README.markdown

 ## Binaries

 Anything within `bin` folder is executable from anywhere.
-Probably most interesting and recurring command is `dot` to make sure all software is running at latest.
+Make sure to run `dot` to ensure the latest version of utils.